maramara/maramara.github.io/_projects/mgrlab.md

 ## Problem space

-The project was expanding and needed to build an application that provides a visual user interface to manipulate graph database data.
+The product was expanding beyond terminal and needed to create an application that provides a visual user interface to manipulate graph database data.

 ## Research

 Research continued based on the initial one made for the [same company](/projects/mgr/), this time focusing more at gathering feedback from users (through surveys) that primarily manipulate database data.

-### Problems
+### Problems defined

 - How to enable data scientists to get insights from the data?
 - How to visualise complex graph database query results?
 - What is needed to monitor and maintain the database?
 - How to make running queries easier?